25 January 2016

 ● The Archbishop of Canterbury, who calls and convenes the Lambeth Conference and the Primates’ meetings, and who presides at the meetings of the Anglican Consultative Council – although the ACC has its own chair and vice-chair.
 He is often referred to as a “focus of unity.”

-● The Lambeth Conference, first called in 1867 and now meeting every 10 years – the last meeting was in Canterbury in 2008.
+● The Lambeth Conference, first called in 1867 and now meeting every 10 years – the last meeting was in Canterbury in 2008, and the Archbishop of Canterbury intends to call the next meeting in 2010.

 ● The Anglican Consultative Council, formed in 1968.
-Its last meeting, ACC-15, was held in New Zealand at the end of 2012.
-The Church of Ireland members are the Revd Dr Maurice Elliott (Director of the Church of Ireland Theological Institute) and Mr Wilfred Baker, the Cork Diocesan Secretary.
+Its last meeting, ACC-15, was held in New Zealand at the end of 2012, and it meets again later this year [8-20 April 2016] in Lusaka, Zambia.
+The Church of Ireland members are the Revd Dr Maurice Elliott (Director of the Church of Ireland Theological Institute) and Mr Wilfred Baker, the former Cork Diocesan Secretary.

 ● The Primates’ Meetings, which take place every two or three years.
-They last met in the Emmaus Retreat Centre in Swords, Co Dublin, in January 2011 and the three previous meetings were in Alexandria, Egypt (February 2009), Dar es Salaam, Tanzania (February 2007), and Dromantine, near Newry (2006).
+They last met the week before last [11-15 January 2016] in Canterbury.
+Their previous meeting was in the Emmaus Retreat Centre in Swords, Co Dublin, in January 2011, and the three meetings before that were in Alexandria, Egypt (February 2009), Dar es Salaam, Tanzania (February 2007), and Dromantine, near Newry (2006).

 Let us look at each of these instruments of communion, and see what are the challenges facing the communion of global Anglicanism today, and then discuss the Anglican Covenant.